 I’ll not say she didn’t have a point, but I don’t think either of those are feasible avenues for me.
 Although I am a fairly crafty person and really enjoy creating art, I know where my interests and energies lie.
 Even if I did become a competent sculptor, I would never have the skill or talent to make the art I desire.
 And I never would become a competent sculptor, for I deeply loathe the mess of sculpting.
 Commissioning an artist to create for me would probably yield something quite lovely, but I doubt it would be ‘right.’
 Commission work loses something, I find.
 The artist isn’t so invested in capturing the evocative thrust of a piece so much as they are in pleasing their client.
 Something suffers.

 There’s also the fear I have that a commissioned piece would turn out something like this Pan here.
-Apparently the client was thrilled with it…but I think the hand placement looks like pan is forcing an invisible head around his prominent cock.
-I couldn’t stand to go through the whole process of commissioning something only to have it turn out so horribly wrong.
+Apparently the client was thrilled with it, as well they should be.
+This is a Pan with a lot of artistic character.
+But every time I look at it, my immediate thought is that the hand placement looks like Pan is forcing an invisible head around his prominent cock.
+It is a lovely piece, and my association with it is most certainly not one meant by the artist, but I couldn’t stand to go through the whole process of commissioning something only to see something unintentional in the final piece.

 I do, however, need a concrete starting place.
 In the past, I’ve tried looking for representations of specific gods–Hermes, Dionysus, Odin, etc.–to see what people have come up with.
 Over the past five years especially, I’ve found that many pagan artists are bringing contemporary iconography to these god forms, but it increasingly specifies that representation to that God or Goddess.
 There is absolutely no way, for example, that Maxine Miller’s Brigid could work as a symbol of that simultaneous immanence and transcendence of the Great God Heads.
 Every part of that sculpture pulls on very specific myths of Brigid.
 So browsing sculptures based on specific gods has gotten me no where.